 BTEC Level 3 Subsidiary Diploma/Diploma in Public Services

-4 GCSEs grade A*-C (grade 9 - 4) including English and Maths, or a relevant Level 2 course (with distinction) including English and maths.
-You will also need to provide a good school report/reference.
+4 GCSEs grade 9-4 (grade A*- C) preferably including both English & maths or a relevant Level 2 qualification (with distinction) including English and maths.
+References may be taken up.

 Who is the course for

 This course is for anyone wishing to gain employment in the Uniformed Public Services, e.g. Border Force, Police, Fire & Rescue, Ambulance, Prison & Probation, Security Industry, Royal Navy, Army, Royal Air Force, Foreign & Commonwealth Office, Ministry of Defence, National Crime Agency.